SuxinL/Notes/Philosophy/learning/thoughts/Handling_book_TOC.md

 # Should we remember the main structure(TOC) of an article or a book?

-No, we only need to remember main structures of frequently used things.
+No, we only need to remember main structures of **frequently used things**.

 Knowledge belongs to this type.
 We maintain the main structure of knowledge in brain to
 - quickly find the points which can be applied to the current situation.